AlexCharlton/gl-math/README.md

 # gl-math

-A very small math library for gamedev that mostly provides 4x4 float matrix operations.
+A small math library aimed at gamedev that provides 4x4 float matrix, vector, and quaternion operations.
 Uses the [hypermath](https://github.com/AlexCharlton/hypermath) library.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.